JemRF/RF-Documentation/pages/mydoc/orangepi.md

 - Orange Pi R1 Plus LTS - No, no GPIO connector
 - Orange Pi One - Yes
 - Orange Pi Zero v1.2 - Yes
-- Orange Pi Zero 2 v1.5 - Yes
+- Orange Pi Zero 2 v1.5 - Yes, tested and verified to work.

 Three things I need to note:

-1. The Yes does not mean the same as RPi, just the critical hardware pins for the IOT Gateway match.
+1. The Yes does not mean the same as RPi, just the critical hardware pins for the IOT Gateway appear to match.
 2. When plugged into Orange Pi's GPIO interface, the IOT Gateway would extend to the outside and not over the top of the processor like the standard Raspberry Pi.
 3. The serial pins may match from a hardware view, but from a software view, not quite.
 Because the Orange Pi products have more serial interfaces than a Pi, the serial port numbers differ.
-For example, the serial port number for the Orange Pi Zero 2 is /dev/ttttS5.
+For example, the serial port number for the Orange Pi Zero 2 is /dev/ttyS5.

 The Orange Pi Zero 2 looked promising for my testing because it had the features I wanted; enough memory, a fast processor, and a reasonable price.
 After watching YouTube videos, it boots to a Desktop similar to the Rasberry Pi.
 The Orange Pi Zero also requires a console connection to get it started.
 Details on the Orange Pi Zero 2 are at: [http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-Zero-2.html](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-Zero-2.html).